jankaczmarzyk/jankaczmarzyk/README.md

 - 👋 Hi, I’m @jankaczmarzyk
-- 👀 I’m interested in using programming languages in financial modelling and risk analysis
+- 👀 I’m interested in using programming languages for financial modelling and risk analysis
-- 🌱 I’m currently teaching Python for quantitative finance
+- 🌱 I’m currently teaching quantitative finance and risk analysis using Python or VBA
 - 📫 How to reach me: via jan.kaczmarzyk@ue.katowice.pl
 - ⚡ Fun fact: In prog music I trust